The world this wiki

 ASEAN membership

-On October 26th 2025 ASEAN admitted Timor-Leste as its 11th member state, and first new one since 1999, at a summit in Malaysia.
+In October 2025 ASEAN admitted Timor-Leste as its 11th member state, and first new one since 1999, at a summit in Malaysia.
 The bloc took 14 years to mull the application.
 Members had worried that Timor-Leste lacked the administrative capacity to cope with the demands of full membership; others feared that bringing in a small, poor country could render the bloc more vulnerable to Chinese influence.

-Ramos-Horta hopes that joining a market of almost 700m people will make it easier for his country to export to the region.
+Mr Ramos-Horta hopes that joining a market of almost 700m people will make it easier for his country to export to the region.
 Membership may also bring in foreign investment and know-how, which could help improve agricultural productivity and diversify the economy before the money from its fossil-fuel fund runs out.